 It is not enough to know what to do.
 Organizations need leaders who can inspire and lead people both inside and outside of the organization.
-The Global Executive MBA program develops leaders who can see the big picture and consider operational, financial, human resource, and global issues in decision making.
+The Executive Master of Science in Management of Technology program develops leadership skills via training in teamwork and collaboration, negotiation and conflict resolution, communications, influence tactics, and ethical decision making.